From EMC- and Cronin-effects to signals of quark-gluon plasma

 The saturation models are broadly used to study the Cronin effect.
-The saturation is a limiting behavior of the shadowed gluon distribution in the Jalilian-Marian-Iancu-McLerran-Weigert-Leonidov-Kovner (JIMWLK) equation [7], where the unintegrated gluon distribution is absolutely flat in $k_t$-space at $k_t<Q_s$, $Q_s$ is the saturation scale.
-An elemental QCD process, which arises nonlinear corrections in the JIMWLK equation is also the gluon fusion $gg\rightarrow g$.
-As we have pointed out that the antishadowing effect always coexists with the shadowing effect in $any~gluon~fusion~processes$ due to a general restriction of momentum conservation [8].
+The saturation is a limiting behavior of the shadowed gluon distribution in the Jalilian-Marian-Iancu-McLerran-Weigert-Leonidov-Kovner (JIMWLK) equation [10-15], where the unintegrated gluon distribution is flat in $k_t$-space when $k_t$ is smaller than the saturation scale $Q_s$ .
+An elementary QCD process, which also causes nonlinear corrections in the JIMWLK equation, is the gluon fusion $gg\rightarrow g$.
+As we have mentioned before, the antishadowing effect always coexists with the shadowing effect in \emph{any~gluon~fusion~processes} due to a general restriction of momentum conservation [16-18].
 However, such antishadowing effect is completely neglected in the original saturation models.
-The Cronin enhancement in these models, (i) is additionally explained as multiple scattering [9] using the Glauber-Mueller model [10], or the McLerran-Venugopalan model [11]; (ii) is produced by special initial gluon distributions of proton and nucleus [12].
-A following question is: what are the nuclear antishadowing contributions to the Cronin effect?
+The Cronin enhancement in these models, (i) is additionally explained as multiple scattering [19-22] using the Glauber-Mueller model [23] or the McLerran-Venugopalan model [24,25]; (ii) is produced by special initial gluon distributions of proton and nucleus [26].
+A question is then followed: How much does the nuclear antishadowing effect contribute to the Cronin effect?